watercpp/water/water/xml/readme.md

 Look at the class in node.hpp and the example code in the examples folder for more.

+## xml::iterator

+The xml::iterator is a forward iterator that iterates over and returns xml::node values.
+Using it could be easier than working with the xml::node functions directly.

+Look at the `examples/iterators.hpp` example to see how it can be used.

 ## xml::encoding

 If the source document is not in UTF-8, UTF-16 or UTF-32 it should be possible to detect